jdh4/python-gpu/README.md

 $ sbatch numpy.slurm
 ```

-In the above case we are comparing the CuPy code running on 1 CPU-cores and 1 A100 GPU versus 16 CPU-cores and no GPU.
-The choice of 16 was found to be optimal for the CPU case.
+In the above case we are comparing the CuPy code running on 1 CPU-cores and 1 A100 GPU versus 8 CPU-cores and no GPU.
 Which of the two libraries performs faster for this problem?

 ### Exercise